-As if being amongst the happiest people on Earth wasn’t enough, Copenhagen also had to go and make itself one of the most interesting and coolest cities in the world.
+As if being amongst the happiest people on Earth wasn’t enough, Copenhagen only had to go and make itself one of the most interesting and coolest cities in the world.
 Copenhagen is a foodie’s stomping grounds, a cyclist’s dream, an explorer’s playground, and the perfect choice for a European getaway.

 There’s simply so much to do in this beautiful, world-class city.

-As a Scandinavian country, Copenhagen falls on the pricier side when it comes to visiting, but luckily, there are a wide variety of options that fit all budgets.
+Unsurprisingly, given that Denmark is in Scandinavia, Copenhagen falls on the pricier side when it comes to visiting, but luckily, there are a wide variety of options that fit all budgets.

 THE COST OF ACCOMMODATION IN COPENHAGEN

-CitizenM Copenhagen Radhuspladsen– ($119 a night): Um, wow.
-The price tag of this stellar hotel doesn’t reflect the offerings.
+CitizenM Copenhagen Radhuspladsen – ($119 a night): The price tag of this stellar hotel doesn’t reflect the offerings.
 It’s a steal!
 The first thing you will likely notice is the local danish pieces beautifying the walls both inside and outside of this establishment.
 It’s funky yet classy, which is most notable in the living room-like lounge where brightly colored sofas compete with the wrap-around bar for the best seat in the house.
 Each room is equipped with a Moodpad so you are able to control everything within your room.
 Lights, TV and air are all adjustable by just a click from your Moodpad.
 But before you switch on your TV you might want to watch something else first.
 Each room has a spectacular city viewpoint making it easy to binge watch urban lights.
 When you’re ready to see the lights up close, it won’t take you long to get there.
 It’s just steps from Tivoli Gardens and less than a mile from Christiansborg.

-Charlottehaven– ($254 a night): This condo hotel has everything you need, especially if you need sophistication.
+Charlottehaven – ($254 a night): This condo hotel has everything you need, especially if you need sophistication.
 The whole flat feels like a sunroom, sharing its home with the brilliant rays while turning walls into windows and windows into walls.
 Depending on your suite, some condos even share the bedroom with Copenhagen’s fresh air as the sliding glass doors open fully, essentially allowing you to nap “outside” if you wish.
 Located in Østerbro, the area provides a quiet and charming energy yet it is only a 2-minute walk from Nordhavn Station and a 10-minute walk to Svanemølle Beach.
 It’s an experience, to say the least.